-Mr. Halili is a graduate of the Academy of Vocal Arts where he performed numerous roles in operas including Rigoletto, La Navarraise, Iolanta, Cosi fan tutte, Elektra, L'Amico Fritz, Le Nozze di Figaro, Die Zauberflote and Lucia di Lammermoor. "[Hurling] himself across the stage with demonic enery" in AVA's production of Das Rheingold, "the clever fire god Loge furnished tenor Jeffrey Halili with an excellent vehicle for his gifts; his dynamic characterization, deft verbal pointing and legato flow [which] gave consistant pleasure".
-He has attended several notable summer programs including those at Glimmerglass, Santa Fe and Chautauqua where he gave "first rate performances" as Goro in Madama Butterfly, Normanno in Lucia di Lammermoor and Giles Corey in the Crucible.
-At Santa Fe Opera, he perfomed Ajax in La Belle Helene alongside Susan Graham.
+After receiving his Master's Degree in Vocal Performance from Indiana University and his Bachelor's in Vocal Performance from the State University of New York, Jeffrey graduated from the Academy of Vocal Arts where he performed numerous roles in operas that included Rigoletto, La Navarraise, Iolanta, Cosi fan tutte, Elektra, L'Amico Fritz, Le Nozze di Figaro, Die Zauberflote, Lucia di Lammermoor.
+Particularly notable was his performance in Das Rheingold, where “[Hurling] himself across the stage with demonic energy, the clever fire god Loge furnished tenor Jeffrey Halili with an excellent vehicle for his gifts; his dynamic characterization, deft verbal pointing and legato flow gave consistent pleasure."
+He has participated in several notable summer programs including those at Glimmerglass, Santa Fe, and Chautauqua where he gave "first rate performances" as Goro in Madama Butterfly, Normanno in Lucia di Lammermoor and Giles Corey in The Crucible.
+At Santa Fe Opera, he performed Ajax in La Belle Helene alongside Susan Graham.

 In concert he has sung David in Die Meistersinger with the Philadelphia Orchestra and has also performed with the National Symphony Orchestra, Dayton Philharmonic, Chautauqua Symphony Orchestra, and Buffalo Philharmonic.
 Among others, his repertoire includes Carmina Burana, Handel's Messiah, Haydn's The Creation, Richard Einhorn's Voices of Light, Arthur Honegger's oratorio King David, Britten's St. Nicholas, and Monteverdi's Vespers.